nextcloud/documentation/developer_manual/roadmap.rst

 * New Plugin system
 * User management
-* ownCloud can now be installed in a DB shared with other applications since ownCloud tables has a prefix (default is “oc_” but can choose it)
+* ownCloud can now be installed in a DB shared with other applications since ownCloud tables has a prefix (default is ï¿½oc_ï¿½ but can choose it)
 * Experimental PostgreSQL support
 * Text viewer with syntax highlighting
 * Support for OCS private attribute storage and activity